ietxaniz/docker-kvm-opnsense/docs/network-setup.md

 - Succesful ping response to 8.8.8.8
 - `br0` interface with an IP address in the 192.168.1.0/24 range (same as your original enp1s0)
-- `brctl show br0` displaying enp1s0 as a member of the bridge
 - Both `br0` and `enp1s0` showing as "connected" in nmcli device status.

 ## Create br-mgmt Bridge